 Existing DynamoRIO-based tools

-Tools built on DynamoRIO include:
+Tools built on DynamoRIO and available in the release package include:

 - The memory debugging tool Dr. Memory

 - The code coverage tool drcov

 - The basic block tracing tool bbbuf

 - The dynamic fuzz testing tool Dr. Fuzz

 DynamoRIO's powerful API abstracts away the details of the underlying infrastructure and allows the tool builder to concentrate on analyzing or modifying the application's runtime code stream.
 API documentation is included in the release package and can also be browsed online.
 Slides from our past tutorials are also available.

 To report a bug, use the issue tracker.